plone/training/docs/mastering-plone/features.md

 : A Page is the most flexible content type.
   You can use the editor to create, edit and arrange blocks on a page.
   You can choose from blocks for Text, Image, Video, List of existing content and many more.
   Pages - like folders - can also contain other content.
 This means you can use them to structure your site.
+In Plone 6 Classic pages are not *folderish*!

   ```{figure} _static/features_add_a_page.png
   ```